-Scott Pool currently serves as the Academy Director of the Talis Music Festival and Academy in Saas-Fee, Switzerland, and is the bassoon professor at Texas A&M University Corpus Christi.
+Scott Pool currently serves as the Academy Director of the Talis Music Festival and Academy in Saas-Fee, Switzerland, and is an Assistant Professor of Music at Texas A&M University Corpus Christi.
 He is also on the chamber music faculty of the Orfeo International Music Festival (Italy).
 A resident of south Texas, Scott is a frequent recitalist across the nation and abroad with appearances at numerous festivals and solo engagements.
 His passion for teaching and passing the knowledge of the bassoon to younger generations is manifest in the accomplishments of his private studio.
 Recognized as a Moosmann Artist by master bassoon maker, Bernd Moosmann, Scott's performances have taken him throughout North and South America, Europe and Asia, programming both the standard repertoire and new compositions for the bassoon.
 He has served on the faculties of the University of Texas System and Valdosta State University (GA).
 As an avid proponent of new music, Scott has played an active role in the commission of both established and emerging contemporary composers, including Miguel del Aguila, Gene Pritsker, Katherine Hoover, Jenni Brandon and Sunny Knable among many others.

 Scott's festival performances include featured performances at RioWinds (Brazil), the Festival of New American Music (California), and numerous appearances at International Double Reed Society conferences.